From the Professional Division

 The division was created in 1974 specifically to deal with employment and other ethical issues of concern to the profession.
 In the 1980s, it took on the gargantuan task of reviewing cases of allegedly unprofessional behavior brought to its notice by members.
 Plagiarism was often at the core of this activity, since it is so critical an issue for all scholars, but the division also adjudicated complaints around, for example, unfair hiring, tenure, and promotion practices, and various types of discrimination.
 In 1987, the division presented to the AHA Council a Statement on Standards of Professional Conduct, a document that, with fairly constant revision, remains the key statement of the Association’s principles, and that bolstered the basis of its adjudications.
 In 2003, however, and on the advice of the division, the Association decided to end review and adjudication of individual cases and to concentrate instead on the development of the many guidelines and best-practices statements that you now find on the AHA’s website, and to which we regularly add, based often on concerns raised with us by members.
 The guidelines undergo revision as needed, again reflecting the experiences and concerns brought to us by our membership.

 Closely linked to this aspect of the division’s work is a recent innovation: the creation of “The Ethical Historian,” a column that appears from time to time in Perspectives on History and is collectively written by the four members of the division.
 In general, the topics we have chosen reflect inquiries that the division has received from historians around the country and that raise interesting and generally applicable ethical problems.
-We have, for example, written about service demands on early career faculty, on plagiarism, on of the academic job search (aimed both at search committee members and candidates), and just a few months ago, on the prejudices that LGBTQ historians continue to face.
+We have, for example, written about service demands on early career faculty, on plagiarism, on aspects of the academic job search (aimed both at search committee members and candidates), and just a few months ago, on the prejudices that LGBTQ historians continue to face.
 In the case of this most recent article, the decision to highlight LGBTQ issues was a direct result of the division’s close association with the recently completed work of the AHA’s task force on this important topic.
 If there’s an issue you think we should consider for a future column, please write and let us know.

 One of the main areas of concern for the division is thus the problems faced by groups of historians who, for many reasons, find themselves or their work marginalized.
 Alongside lesbian, gay, and transgender historians, we might note the problems faced by historians with disabilities (whether mental or physical) and by those who choose to remain in academic work but are unable to find full-time, tenure-stream positions and often move frequently between temporary positions.
 This list does not exhaust the groups whose concerns are part of the division’s mandate, but it does indicate the breadth of those concerns.
 We oversee much of the Association’s work in this area and make recommendations on policy to Council.